 Here are a few good ways to learn which experiences are available near you.

 - Groupon or Living Social can tell you what’s on offer in your area.

 - Cloud 9 Living or Xperiencedays make purchasing experiences super simple.

-Consider purchasing an experience for the destination they are traveling.
-One year, we did a cultural cooking class in Morocco that was delicious and memorable.
+Consider buying an experience for the destination your loved one is traveling to.
+One year, we did a cooking class in Morocco that was delicious and memorable.

-Just be careful of weather dependent activities.
-For example, a lot of hot air balloon companies won’t give refunds, they will only let you reschedule.
-That’s not great if your love one won’t be in the area long enough to reschedule.
+Be careful of weather dependent activities.
+For example, many hot air balloon companies won’t give refunds, they only allow rescheduling.

 Don’t forget to check in your loved one’s travel destination.
 For instance, we attended an Irish Curling game in Dublin.
 It was amazing fun and something a bit different.

 - Traveling Shows/Performances

 - Concerts or Music Festivals